drakemccabe/auto_club_rails/README.md

 * Grab API keys from Stripe and Mailgun (See ENV Example)
 * As of now, Rails C and create an initial event and box (homepage content)

+Contributing

+* Check out any open issues or create a new feature request
+* Create a new branch off master
+* Submit a pull request